open-cluster-management-io/ocm/README.md

 If you've found a security issue that you'd like to disclose confidentially please contact Red Hat's Product Security team.
 Details at https://access.redhat.com/security/team/contact

+## License

+This code is released under the Apache 2.0 license.
+See the file LICENSE for more information.